RocketRace/archiver/readme.md

 # Archiver

-Takes a Discord channel and archives it onto disk.
-Stores images and other attachments alongside the archives.
+Archives backups of Discord channels, stores them on disk and restores them to other Discord channels.

 # Commands

 `archive [limit] [channel]`

-Archives a channel.
+Archives a channel, and returns the name of the archived file.

 Parameters:

 `limit` : Int
 `channel` : An ID, channel mention or channel name.

+`clone [file] [channel]`

+Restores an archived channel.

+Parameters:

+`file` : The archive filename to restore.
+This must be the name of an existing archive, as returned by `archive`.
+`channel` : An ID, channel mention or channel name.

+Notes:

+Due to API limitations, this takes a long time to execute for larger archives.

 # Details